DuaneDibbley/DDShapes/README.md

 ##### Spacing
 Equal Area spacing just uses the standard equations for an ellipse, which cause the sectors of the ellipse to have an equal area.
-Equiangular Normal places the circles of the cross-section such that the angle between the normals to the ellipse is constant.
+Equiangular Normal places the vertices of the ellipse such that the angle between the normals to the ellipse is constant.
-Equirectangular Radius  places the circles of the cross-section such that the angle between the radii is constant
+Equirectangular Radius places vertices of the ellipse the such that the angle between the radii is constant.
+Equidistant places the vertices of the ellipse at (roughly) equal distant.
+It's not perfect, but visually fine.
+This is a bit slow, and I'm trying to determine which of the algorithms available in SciPy to use to get a good compromise between accuracy and speed.